dalijon-byte/LLM-ComputerUse/README.md

 -   Errors about permissions?
 See your OS's privacy/accessibility settings for screen and input control
 -   Mouse not clicking where expected?
 Check your display scaling and resolution settings
 -   Gemini errors?
 Ensure API key is correct and you have quota

+## Potential Future Enhancements

+Here are some additional enhancements you could consider:

+1. **Template Database**: Store templates with metadata for reuse across sessions
+2. **Visual Feedback**: Show bounding boxes on detected elements for user verification
+3. **Action Sequences**: Record and replay multiple actions as macros
+4. **Error Recovery**: Implement retry mechanisms when template matching fails
+5. **Context Awareness**: Maintain a model of desktop state between actions
+6. **Voice Integration**: Add voice control capabilities for hands-free operation
+7. **Application-Specific Templates**: Pre-train on common applications like Office, browsers

+## Implementation Tips

+1. **Confidence Parameter**: PyAutoGUI's `locateCenterOnScreen` function has a `confidence` parameter (requires OpenCV).
+Start with 0.8 and adjust based on reliability.

+2. **Template Size**: Smaller templates may be less distinctive but find more matches.
+Larger templates are more specific but might fail with small UI changes.

+3. **Error Handling**: Template matching can fail for many reasons - implement good error handling and fallback mechanisms.

+4. **Security Considerations**: Continue to prioritize safety checks, especially with broader action capabilities.

 ## FAQ